weavejester/ring-anti-forgery/README.md

 ## Caveats

+This middleware will prevent all HTTP methods except for GET and HEAD from accessing your handler without an anti-forgery token that matches the one in the current session.

-The anti-forgery middleware will prevent POSTs, PUTs, PATCHes, and DELETEs, working for web service routes, so you should only apply this middleware to the part of your website meant to be accessed by browsers.
+You should therefore only apply this middleware to the parts of your application designed to be accessed through a web browser.
+This middleware should not be applied to handlers that define web services.

 ## License